synchrotron-solaris/dev-solaris-shg/README.md

 DEVICE CLASSES SHG SOLARIS
 ==========================

 Tango Device Server for the shuntgroups based on the fasadedevice library.
-Each is launched on its own Device Class.
+All three Device Classes are launched on one Device Server.

 This project follows
 [NSRC SOLARIS coding policies](http://gitlab.m.cps.uj.edu.pl/CSIT/doc-solaris-coding-policies).